 The IPUMS API Program

-The IPUMS API Program is the home for all API-related activity at IPUMS across all of our data products.
-This page outlines the overall API portfolio and a high-level view of our future roadmap.
+The IPUMS API Program is the home for all API-related activity at IPUMS across all of our data collections.
+This page provides a brief overview of our API Program.

 IPUMS API Community Forum